-Homemade Turkey Sandwich made with warm Haitian Bread makes a delicious and satisfying snack or meal.
+A homemade Turkey Sandwich made with warm Haitian Bread makes a delicious and satisfying snack or meal.

 Why do we love sandwiches?

-It is a complete meal!
+This Turkey Sandwich is a complete meal!

 A sandwich is a complete meal for the simple fact that it can have all your foods group.
-For example, a ciabatta veggie sandwich that does not contain any meat, fish or poultry still covers your nutrition goal.
+For example, a ciabatta veggie sandwich that does not contain any meat, fish, or poultry still covers your nutrition goal.
 Protein is in the form of vegetables.

 I enjoy a good veggie sandwich the same way I enjoy eating a sandwich that is loaded with vegetables.
 It is all about add-ons as restaurants sometimes call them and condiments.